blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 - c.
 Key: Sunnah is part of the religion
 - G. Shuboohath 3: Prohibition to write Hadeeth
 - a.
 Evidence for allegation:
 - i.
-They quote “Do not write my hadeeth…”
+They quote "Do not write my hadeeth…"
 - ii.
 Abu Bakr’s statement after death of Prophet where he’s referring to Qur’aan as source of authority [Hadeeth Mursal]
 - b.
 Response:
 - i.
 This prohibition took place during initial period of the Prophet to preserve Qur’aan from mixing and keep them focussed